Apply

 While this is a new innovation honor for central Indiana nonprofits, applicants should understand it builds on previous work of the Indiana Achievement Awards (2000-2005) and Impact 100 Greater Indianapolis (2006-ongoing) by the founder of the Meridian Foundation, Donna Oklak.

-As we begin to come out of the current pandemic, we know first-hand it has spurred a high level of innovation by nonprofits that needed to adapt quickly to meet community needs while staying connected.
+Current issues have spurred a high level of innovation by nonprofits that need to adapt quickly to meet community needs while staying connected.
 We hope these new awards will shine a light on nonprofit innovation and help reduce risk while making innovation stickier and more replicable.
 Can these awards improve the culture of accelerated innovation and make it a driving ethic of the social sector in central Indiana?
 Will funders invest more in the best quick-paced innovation ideas?
 Can nonprofits cite improved outcomes to validate program success?
 Can the collaborations that were built as a result of the pandemic be strengthened further?

 How do we define innovation?